 His remarkably soothing voice is like a mix of a southern Bob Ross and Snoop Dogg.
 One fan said his voice was “like a cool mint julep on a hot night.”
-He’s a south Mississippi woodworker whose YouTube views have topped two million in just two short years.
+His DIY YouTube channel has topped two million in just two short years.
 He goes by “The Crafsman” with an emphasis on “man.”
 That moniker is a tribute to his grandmother, he said.
 “That’s how she says ‘crafts.’
 She leaves the ‘t’ out of a lot of words.
 Bless her heart.”

 Who is The Crafsman?

 Sort of like Tim the Tool Man’s elusive neighbor on the TV show “Home Improvement,” we never see The Crafsman’s face on camera, only his hands wearing gloves.
 “Really I want people to formulate who the Crafsman is inside, based not on skin,” he said.
 He never reveals his name.
 His trademark introduction is “my name is your host, the Crafsman."
 What started out as kind of a silly gimmick has turned into his signature style — wearing gloves, occasionally using a puppet that was left over from an old project he worked on with his (now grown) kids and that warm, mellow voice.
 But make no mistake, The Crafsman’s tutorials aren’t fluff.
 Besides his smooth talking and kind-hearted demeanor, he imparts knowledge on a variety of subjects that resonate with his adoring fans.
 A self-taught woodworker and furnituremaker by trade, he shares his how-to’s with an equal mix of quality production, incidental entertainment, smooth delivery and spot-on instruction.